Barbell Burpee

 Follow these step-by-step instructions to perform Barbell Burpee with proper form and technique.

-Stand with feet shoulder-width apart, holding a barbell at your chest with both hands.
+Stand with your feet shoulder-width apart, facing a loaded barbell on the floor.

 Secondary Muscles